FragFM: Hierarchical Framework for Efficient Molecule Generation via Fragment-Level Discrete Flow Matching

 \subsection{Sampling Efficiency: Sampling Steps and Time}

-Diffusion- and flow-based models typically require multiple denoising iterations, resulting in slow sampling. \Cref{tab:sample_step} shows the performance of MOSES benchmark metrics of \methodname{} and baseline denoising based models with different denoising steps.
-For small sampling steps, \methodname{} outperforms the baseline models with minimal degradation in metrics, especially at low step counts, by a wide margin.
-With only 10 sampling steps, \methodname{} achieves higher validity and a lower FCD than competing models running 500 steps.
+Diffusion- and flow-based models typically require multiple denoising iterations, which slows sampling. \Cref{tab:sample_step} shows the performance of MOSES benchmark metrics of \methodname{} and baseline denoising based models with different denoising steps.
+For small sampling steps, \methodname{} outperforms the baseline models with minimal metric degradation, particularly at low step counts, by a wide margin.
+With only 10 sampling steps, \methodname{} achieves higher validity and lower FCD than competing models that run 500 steps.

 We also compare sampling time across different models in \cref{tab:sample_time}.
 By operating both node- and edge-probability predictions, edge computations scale quadratically with graph size, making them the fastest approach among the compared models.
 Coupled with its robust performance at far fewer steps, \methodname{} could be further optimized with substantial speedups over atom-level methods with high generative quality.